Go to the Students section

 Looking for a part-time job while you study?
-Here are some of the ways Careers can help you:
+Here are some of the ways Careers can help you.

-View our current part-time vacancies by visiting our Job Vacancies page.
+View our current part-time vacancies by visiting our Job Vacancies site.
 The system will automatically register you when you login using your PIP username and password (or you can register as a graduate).
 You can filter for preferences.